 Is EPA proposing a numeric value for VMR?

 No, EPA is not proposing a numeric value for VMR at this time.
-The White Paper under review by the SAB-EEAC proposes a methodology for both incorporating the latest scientific evidence on how people value small reductions in their risk of dying and combining the estimates in the over 80 studies in the literature.
+The 2010 White Paper reviewed by the SAB-EEAC proposed a methodology for both incorporating the latest scientific evidence on how people value small reductions in their risk of dying and combining the estimates in the over 80 studies in the literature.
 EPA has identified a set of criteria for selecting studies from the literature and outlined a method for identifying appropriate estimates from those studies.
 The White Paper highlights a number of statistical issues that are associated with combining estimates from the studies and is seeking SAB feedback on how best to address these issues.
 EPA has proposed several options for identifying the best estimate or set of estimates for a VMR, but does not propose a value in this White Paper.